Dirndl: Development of the dirndl as folk costume (19th century)

 As antithesis to the dominance of French fashion, in the early 19th century a movement to study and preserve the traditional costumes of the rural populations developed in many European countries.
 Examples of this movement outside the German-language sphere include the Highland romantic revival in Scotland, the Danish folklore movement and the Bunad movement in Norway.
 In German-speaking countries, the movement was known as the Trachtenbewegung (Tracht movement), and resulted in initiatives to study and promote folk costumes, including the dirndl.
 The folk costume movement is one aspect of national romanticism, and part of the more widespread Romantic movement of the early 19th century.

 Art historian Gabriele Crepaldi points out the links between the ideological and political dimensions of the Romantic movement:

-As Crepaldi observes, the Romantics promoted emotion against the rationalism of the Enlightenment, individual freedom against academic dictates and national against global culture.
+Crepaldi said that the Romantics promoted emotion against the rationalism of the Enlightenment, individual freedom against academic dictates and national against global culture.
 In Germany, Austria and Switzerland, the Enlightenment was especially associated with France, which had sent its armies across Europe in the Revolutionary and Napoleonic Wars (1792–1815).
 In response to the humiliations of the repeated French invasions, the protagonists of German romanticism sought to strengthen their cultural heritage.
 The result was a flowering of research and artistic work centred around Germanic cultural traditions, expressed in painting, literature, architecture, music and promotion of German language and folklore.
 The promotion of folk costumes similarly strengthened national identity in a visible way, especially against French-inspired fashions.